reefab/homeassistant-water-valve/readme.md

-# Automatic water shut off valve using Home Assistant
+# DIY Automatic water shut off valve using Home Assistant

 Video demonstration:

 [![](http://img.youtube.com/vi/Bhpk5eZIy3k/0.jpg)](http://www.youtube.com/watch?v=Bhpk5eZIy3k "Demonstration")

-After having flooded my downstairs neighbours, I added some [Xiaomi Aquara Water sensor](https://www.gearbest.com/home-smart-improvements/pp_668897.html?wid=1527929) to get some early warning in case of leaks.
+After having flooded my downstairs neighbors, I added some [Xiaomi Aquara Water sensor](https://www.gearbest.com/home-smart-improvements/pp_668897.html?wid=1527929) to get some early warning in case of leaks.
 They've already proven useful but an alarm cannot do anything to stop a leak in progress by itself.

-So I put together simple to automaticaly shut the water off when a leak is detected.
+So I put together something simple to automatically shut the water off when a leak is detected.

 **STATUS**: not installed yet or tested in real world conditions.